xwmx/nb/README.md

   notes search <query> [-a | --all] [--bookmarks] [--path]

 Options:
-  -a --all     Search all notebooks.
+  -a --all     Search all unarchived notebooks.
   --bookmarks  Search only bookmarks.
   --path       Print the full path for each file with query matches.